electric vs gas furnace

 For these reasons

-When deciding how to heat a home, such as an electric furnace vs. a gas furnace, it depends on all the above factors.
-Electric models are highly efficient and have a lower cost of operation, but many homeowners may find them very expensive in places with costly electric rates.
+When deciding how to heat a home in an electric vs gas furnace comparison, the right choice depends on all the factors above.
+Electric models are highly efficient and often cost less upfront, but homeowners in areas with high electricity rates may find them more expensive to operate over time.
 Gas models have slightly lower efficiency but provide higher-quality heating in winter and are less risky to operate in low temperatures.

 If you experience problems deciding which furnace system would suit your home best, it would be wise to call Russell Heating and Air to determine your heating needs and recommend a system accordingly.
 Although you can choose a gas or electric furnace, making the right purchase will ensure you have a warm and cozy home in the coming years.